 Planning for your hospital stay in advance can help you focus on this big day and the healthy birth of your baby.
 You’re in charge of everything that happens during your delivery.

 You’ll want to consider the following details when it comes to your hospital adoption planning:

 - Who will be in the delivery room with you

 - How much time you want to spend with your baby after the birth

 - Whether you want to take pictures with your baby and the adoptive family

-- Semi‐Open Adoption: Semi‐open adoptions allow for more privacy, while still giving you an opportunity to get to know the adoptive family and your child.
-With this option, your adoption agency will be able to mediate the sending of pictures and letters between you and the adoptive family.
-If you need additional help mediating contact with the adoptive family, your adoption specialist will be happy to assist.
+- Semi‐open adoption: Semi‐open adoptions allow for more privacy while allowing you the opportunity to get to know the adoptive family and your child.
+With this option, your adoption agency can mediate the sending of pictures and letters between you and the adoptive family.
+If you need additional help mediating contact with the adoptive family, your adoption professional will be happy to assist.